jrs-innovation-center/jrs-react-components/README.md

 f4 db washed-green fw1 f1
 ```

-> Tip: If you have trouble overriding a style with `appendThemeStyles`, you can always fall back to using  `replaceThemeStyles`, as a work around.
+> Tip: If you have trouble overriding a style with `appendThemeStyles`, use  `replaceThemeStyles`, as a work around.

 ## License